Elephants walk across expansive grassy plain holding trunks to tails

 Raja the male Asian Elephant stands in grassy reserve

-Meet RAja the Asian elephant
+Meet Raja the Asian elephant

 Raja is the male elephant in the Woburn Safari Park herd, living with four females Chandrika, Damini, Yu Zin and juvenile Tarli, in a specially designed house.